Trebanos RFC: 1990s

-To most rugby followers the nineties conjured up change and professionalism as we'd never seen before.
-Vernon Pugh's decision that, today we are amateurs and tomorrow professional, did no favours for small village clubs.
-Trebanos were never financially able to pay players, and it suffered over the years, losing good players to the paid ranks, and so it continues today.
-Because of its investment in junior and youth rugby a steady stream of players came through the system.
-Such players were, Carwyn Young, who represented Wales at Under 18, 19 & 21 levels and played for Neath, Llanelli and Aberavon, Simon Knight, Mark Bevan, Chris Harris, Clive Warburton, Ian Gibson, Kevin Williams, Teifion Thomas, Gareth Williams, Chris Penhale who captained Trebanos three successive seasons, Kevin Penhale, Richard Thomas, Stuart Thomas, Ian Taylor, Arwel Thomas, who went on to win international caps, Reiland Davies, Steve Williams, Dafydd Thomas, Aled Rowlands, Peter Cane, Richard Preece, Rhodri Bowen, Ceri Bowen, Simon Davies, Andrew Thomas, Jason Bailey, Owen Pickerell, Hugh Pickerell, Jonathan Fuller, Ryan Phillips, Mark Evans, Robin Williams, Richard Walker, Richard Langford, Chris Davies, Bleddyn Howells, Simon Thomas, Nick Lloyd, Amer Hussein, Jamie Watkins, Chris Jones, Neil Jeremiah, Rhodri Jones, who played for Wales B, Neath, Swansea and Gwent Dragons and is the current Youth coach.
+In the nineties, the club conjured up changes and professionalism that was never seen before.
+Vernon Pugh's decision of "today we are amateurs and tomorrow professional", did not favour the small village clubs.
+Trebanos were never financially able to pay players, and it suffered over the following years, losing good players to the paid ranks until today.
+However, because of its investment in junior and youth rugby, a steady stream of players came through the system.
+Such players were, Carwyn Young who represented Wales at Under 18, 19 & 21 levels and played for Neath, Llanelli and Aberavon, Simon Knight, Mark Bevan, Chris Harris, Clive Warburton, Ian Gibson, Kevin Williams, Teifion Thomas, Gareth Williams, Chris Penhale who captained Trebanos three successive seasons, Kevin Penhale, Richard Thomas, Stuart Thomas, Ian Taylor, Arwel Thomas who went on to win international caps, Reiland Davies, Steve Williams, Dafydd Thomas, Aled Rowlands, Peter Cane, Richard Preece, Rhodri Bowen, Ceri Bowen, Simon Davies, Andrew Thomas, Jason Bailey, Owen Pickerell, Hugh Pickerell, Jonathan Fuller, Ryan Phillips, Mark Evans, Robin Williams, Richard Walker, Richard Langford, Chris Davies, Bleddyn Howells, Simon Thomas, Nick Lloyd, Amer Hussein, Jamie Watkins, Chris Jones, Neil Jeremiah, Rhodri Jones, who played for Wales B, Neath, Swansea and Gwent Dragons who is the current Youth coach.

 In 1990–1991 season Trebanos played in section D West Wales League and finished in third position with 18 points.
 The league system was re-organised in 1991–1992 season and Trebanos found itself playing in Group A, finishing with 15 points (seven wins and a draw).

 The league was again re-organised the following season and the club found itself playing in Division C in 1992/93 and 1993/94 seasons finishing 5th and 2nd respectively.
 This was to be the end of West Wales League, and the following season clubs voted for a Welsh National League to be formed.